Dan Bern: Personal life

 In 1991, he lived in Hollywood, taught tennis in Encino to make a living as a songwriter.
 The junior scouts from the major record companies “were coming around".

 Bern is married to Danielle Lesniewski.
-They have a daughter and lived in Los Angeles until 2016 before moving eastward for family reasons.
+They have a daughter, Lulu, who Bern listed as a collaborator and later the lead artist on several of his children's albums.
+The family lived in Los Angeles until 2016 before moving eastward for family reasons.
+They now reside in New Mexico.